-I use a six-quart pot and I make enough for three or four days.
-I freeze the rest so I don’t need to spend time cooking every day.
-If you have a smaller pan, adjust accordingly.
+I use a six-quart pot, and I make enough for three or four days.
+I freeze the rest, so I don’t need to spend time cooking every day.
+If you have a smaller pot, adjust accordingly.

 I don’t use canned beans since they have chemicals and preservatives added, plus a lot of sodium.
-Canned beans are also more likely to cause gas because they're not cooked in a way to remove the gas-producing enzymes as I describe below.
+Canned beans are also more likely to cause gas because they are not cooked in a way to remove the gas-producing enzymes, as I describe below.

 Stay healthy and avoid all that bad stuff by using dry beans.

 - Bring beans to a boil and soak for one hour.
 Then rinse.